-In this online AutoCAD course, we work together and continue developing a completed set of construction documents for the residential project we started in CAD 301.
-We create more building elevations, building sections, wall sections.
-Learn a lot of technical jargon.
+In this online AutoCAD course, we work together and continue developing a completed set of CAD construction documents for the residential project we started in CAD 301.
+We draft more building elevations, building sections, wall sections.
+Learn a lot of CAD technical jargon.
 Modify detail drawings.
 We create a metes and bounds site plan drawing and reference it an architectural site plan.
 When we work on the cover sheet, we import notes and images.
 Great stuff to know.

 Your instructor is an Autodesk Certified Instructor and also a licensed architect who uses AutoCAD on a regular basis, working on construction documents for commercial, educational, residential and other projects.